12 Fun Outdoor Games For Solving Power Struggles With Kids

 One way to re-establish some equilibrium is to “give back” a child’s sense of power.
 And one of the best ways to do this is through physical play, which can repair in a number of ways.

-Games where you take the lead naturally pitches a group of two or more children against you, reversing the power structure for a while.
+Games where you take the less powerful role naturally pitches a group of two or more children against you, reversing the power structure for a while.

 Laughter is a great way to reduce tension.
 In these games, laughter comes when kids “survive,” the challenges set to them.
 “Over time, [children] gain physical confidence, along with strength and co-ordination,” Patty writes in Listen.